schigh/cuelang.org/content/en/docs/about/_index.md

 The usefulness of a language may depend on the scale of the project.
-Having too many different languages can put a cognitive strain on developers, though, and migrating from one language to another as scaling requirements change can be very costly.
+Having too many different languages can put a cognitive strain on developers, and migrating from one language to another as scaling requirements change can be very costly.
-CUE aims to minimize these costs by covering a myriad of data- and configuration-related tasks at all scales.
+CUE aims to minimize these costs by covering a myriad of data and configuration-related tasks at all scales.

 **Small scale**
 At small scales, reducing boilerplate in configurations is not necessarily